vir007/Coursera_Capstone/README.md

-# Coursera_Capstone
+# IBM Data Science Professional Certification
 - This repository is a part of the final course "Applied Data Science Capstone "of "IBM Data Science Specialization".
+## Performed
+- Web Scraping
+- Clustering using K-Means clustering algorithm

 ## Contains
-- All notebooks from week-3, week-4 and week-5.
+- Notebooks for week-3, week-4 and week-5 submission.